CalmCreative/qpspmanager/README.md

 QPBPManager also allows the user to backup the savegames to the computer and copy those savegames later to the PSP.

+# Changes

+Hi there!
+I'm just a guy that saw this ancient project and thought 'yeah, this is awesome but it could do with some work'.

+What you see here was originally built to target qt4.
+As such, some functions (such as the applications manager) have functionality that is largely broken when targetting a greater version of qt.
+However, with a bit of work I managed to develop some light fixes that reinstate that functionality and also allow it to compile for newer versions of qt.

+The downside to this is that video encoding *is broken* currently.
+As long as you do not desire to encode video, this little 'rebirth' should work fine.
+Compile it as you would normally, and all should be well.

+Have fun.

+CC

 ## Features

 Unpacks PBP files and selects automatically the icon and background files from the source file.